amufid/amufid/README.md

 # Abdul Mufid

-**`Fullstack Web Developer`**
+**`Fullstack Web Developer Entusiast`**

-Hi there 👋
 ---
-As a full-stack web developer, I handle all aspects of project development, from initial planning and design to solving real-life problems through coding.
+<p>As a full-stack web developer, I handle all aspects of project development, from initial planning and design to solving real-life problems through coding.</p>
 ---

 ### Languages and Tools